 Navigating the dynamic and often intense world of dance competitions can be both exhilarating and exhausting.
-With over forty years under my belt, I’ve seen it all—from the highest highs to the tough moments that test us.
+With over forty years experience in competitive dance, I’ve seen it all—from the highest highs to the tough moments that test us.
 This guide aims to pass on the wisdom I’ve accumulated to help both seasoned and new teachers manage their students—and their expectations—effectively during these events.

 Preparing for the Big Day

 Getting ready for a competition day calls for meticulous planning and clear communication.
 It’s vital to ensure that all dancers and their parents are up to speed with logistics like travel arrangements, schedules, and entry fees.
-It’s not uncommon for dance teachers to dig into their own pockets for expenses like petrol, and sometimes even the entry fees themselves.
 The financial and emotional investment in these competitions is significant, and often, the only reward is the joy of watching your students shine.

 Navigating Parental Expectations